BuildIt-Poland/immutable-web-platform/docs/roadmap.md

 * create repository for infra code
 * architecture diagram v0.0.1
 * make diffing of resources possible - argo is doing that
+* argo ingress to avoid issue with https - passhtrough from istio

 ### Goal
 * deploy `https://knative.dev/docs/serving/samples/hello-world/helloworld-nodejs/` - I need to have something to work with `knative` as a project sounds good